One of Us Is a Traitor: Plot summary

-The last weapons remaining on Earth with the power to repel an alien attack are in the Legion arsenal.
-The team races back to the Legion Clubhouse, where they discover Karate Kid at the arsenal, and all of the weapons destroyed.
-Superboy exclaims, "All right, Kid!
-The game’s up!
-We’ve got you now!"
-But before Karate Kid can proclaim his innocence, Nemesis Kid appears from behind a storage tank and confesses to being the spy; he had incorrectly believed that Superboy was talking to him when he said "Kid".
+The last weapons remaining on Earth with the power to repel an alien attack are in the Legion's arsenal.
+The team races back to the Legion Clubhouse, where they discover Karate Kid at the arsenal and all of the weapons destroyed.
+Before Karate Kid can proclaim his innocence, Nemesis Kid appears from behind a storage tank and confesses to being the spy; he had incorrectly believed that Superboy was talking to him when he said "Kid".
 Suddenly, a fourth electro-tower rises from the ground and destroys the invading Khundian fleet.
 Superboy reveals that, after the first attack, he built a dummy tower in South America and hid the real one.
 When some of the Khundian ships survive the blast from the tower, the Legionnaires board jet platforms to defend the planet.
 The team defeats this last attack wave, with Karate Kid capturing the Khundian flagship containing Garlak.
-Later, Nemesis Kid — unable to defeat multiple foes at once — uses his power to teleport away from Earth and escape.
+Later, Nemesis Kid — unable to defeat multiple foes at once — teleports away.
 Superboy notes that Nemesis Kid had been one of the most powerful members ever, and laments the loss of a potentially great Legionnaire.

 Aftermath

 Tragedy subsequently befalls each of the four Legionnaires inducted in this story arc.
-Ferro Lad sacrifices his life to save the Milky Way Galaxy from the Sun-Eater.
-Years later, Projectra is crowned Queen of Orando and takes Karate Kid as her consort, but he is killed defending the planet from an invasion by Nemesis Kid and the Legion of Super-Villains.
+Ferro Lad sacrifices himself to save the Milky Way Galaxy from the Sun-Eater.
+Years later, Projectra becomes Queen of Orando and takes Karate Kid as her consort, but he is killed defending the planet from an invasion by Nemesis Kid and the Legion of Super-Villains.
 Projectra then executes Nemesis Kid in combat.
-Grieving her loss, Projectra rejoins the Legion as Sensor Girl, later renouncing the Orandan throne.
+Grieving her loss, Projectra rejoins the Legion as Sensor Girl, later renouncing the throne of Orando.